0

 Clayton, Manchester, 2000.

-Photo © Anne Worthington.
+Photo © Anne Worthington, all rights reserved.

 Industrial Decline

-“The collapse of industry made this area one of the poorest in the city.
+Anne: “The collapse of industry made this area one of the poorest in the city.
 East Manchester ended up being earmarked for regeneration.
 By the time I started taking photographs here, the streets in Beswick and Openshaw had been emptied and made ready for demolition.
 I met people living in the only house still occupied on an otherwise empty street.
 Kids would take over the streets, and walls were smashed, and fires were lit in the empty houses.
 I got to know a family who had started a club for young people to give them something else to do.
 They would check on the kids almost every night, especially the ones who were still out late into the night because some of them didn’t have a stable place to call home.
 They opened their homes and gave them somewhere to stay.”

 Becky with the kids.
 Openshaw, Manchester, 2002.